jarvis-47/Data_Mining/Project 6/README.md

-# Data Mining Course - Project 5: Advanced Data Mining Applications
+# Project 6: Clustering Techniques and Enhancements

 ## Overview
-This project focuses on applying advanced data mining techniques to solve complex problems and analyze large datasets.
+This project focuses on various clustering techniques, their comparisons, and proposed enhancements to existing algorithms.

 ## Tasks

-### Advanced Data Mining Applications
+### Clustering Techniques and Comparisons
 **Tasks:**
-- Implement and analyze various advanced data mining algorithms.
+- Compare k-means and k-medoids clustering techniques in terms of computational efficiency and robustness to outliers.
-- Conduct in-depth analysis of the provided dataset using multiple data mining techniques.
+- Contrast these techniques with hierarchical clustering methods.
-- Evaluate the performance of different algorithms and compare their results.
+- Analyze the limitations of BIRCH in identifying clusters of arbitrary shapes.
-- Apply appropriate statistical tests to validate the findings.
+- Propose modifications to improve BIRCH's ability to handle non-spherical clusters.